 ELIGIBILITY FOR A NAME CHANGE IN NIGERIA

-You must first meet the prerequisites and conditions in order to start the name change process.
+You must first meet the prerequisites and conditions to start the name change process.
 The following conditions must be met in order to legally change your name in Nigeria:

 - Age: In Nigeria, changing one’s name is only permissible for those who are older than 18, which is generally regarded as adulthood.
 According to the laws of this nation, a child’s parent or guardian must formally change the child’s name.